 Opportunities for the 2024 NASM Summer Internship Program will be posted no later than January 16, 2024.

 Each year, positions are available in areas such as aviation or space history, planetary science, exhibits, communications, museum management, and education.
 Students from all fields of study are encouraged to apply.

 During the 10-week program, each intern is assigned a supervisor and works on an internship project and other tasks.
-In addition to their projects, interns also frequently meet as a group for presentations, professional development opportunities, enrichment activities, and tours.
+In addition to their projects, interns also meet virtually as a group for presentations, professional development opportunities, enrichment activities, and tours.

 Length: 10 weeks, full-time

 Questions?
 Email: firstname.lastname@example.org

 This year we will be offering the following internships.
 View all internship project descriptions.

 In Person and Hybrid